+1a: Sampled within the distribution system; Compliance is based on locational running annual average (LRAA); Average amount listed is the highest LRAA for 2023.

+1b: Sampled within the distribution system; Compliance is based on quarterly running annual average (RAA).

+1c: Sampled within the distribution system.

+2: Sampled immediately after treatment where treated.

+3: Monitoring for some contaminants is allowed less than once per year because the

+Lead

+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+The District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+If pCi/L = Picocuries per liter (a measure of radioactivity) mg/L = milligrams per liter or parts per million (ppm) ug/L = micrograms per liter or parts per billion (ppb) ng/L = nanograms per liter or parts per trillion (ppt)

-- ^{1a} Sampled within the distribution system; Compliance is based on locational running annual average (LRAA); Average amount listed is the highest LRAA for 2022. - 1b Sampled within the distribution system; Compliance is based on quarterly running annual average (RAA). - ^{1c} Sampled within the distribution system. - 2Sampled immediately after treatment where treated. - 3 Monitoring for some contaminants is allowed less than once per year because the concentrations of these contaminants do not change frequently.
-Some of the data, although representative, are more than one year old. - 4 Unregulated contaminant monitoring is performed every 5 years and helps the USEPA and DDW to determine where certain contaminants occur and whether the contaminants need to be regulated.
-This section includes the Unregulated Contaminant Monitoring Rule 4 assessment monitoring results. - 5 The 20 ppm USEPA Health Advisory is for individuals on a 500 mg/day restricted sodium diet.
+Reference concentrations are health-based and provide context for the detection of unregulated constituents concentrations of these contaminants do not change frequently.
+Some of the data, although representative, are more than one year old.

+4: Unregulated contaminant monitoring is performed every 5 years and helps the USEPA and DDW to determine where certain contaminants occur and whether the contaminants need to be regulated.
+This section includes the Unregulated Contaminant Monitoring Rule 4 assessment monitoring results.

-LEAD TESTING IN SCHOOLS
+5: The 20 ppm USEPA Health Advisory is for individuals on a 500 mg/day restricted sodium diet.

-The State Water Board, through the DDW, in collaboration with the California Department of Education, requires testing for lead in drinking water at all public K-12 schools.
-In early 2017, DDW issued amendments to the domestic water supply permits of community water systems so that schools that are served by a public water system could request assistance from their public water system to conduct water sampling for lead and receive technical assistance if an elevated lead sample is found.
+you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at www.epa. gov/ground-water-and-drinking-water/basicinformation-about-lead-drinking-water early 2017, DDW issued amendments to the domestic water supply permits of community water systems so that schools that are served by a public water system could request assistance from their public water system to conduct water sampling for lead and receive technical assistance if an elevated lead sample is found.
 To further safeguard water quality in California's K-12 public schools, California Assembly Bill 746 (AB 746), effective January 1, 2018, required community water system to test lead levels, by July 1, 2019, in drinking water at all California public, K 12 school sites that were constructed before January 1, 2010, and preschools and child day care facilities located on public school property.